-8.Parking
+10. Parking

 Parking for clinic students is located in the law school parking lots.
 We encourage you to walk from campus to the Star Telegram building and to schedule your courses to permit enough time to get to and from class on time.
 There is no valet parking for enrolled clinic students.

-If you have a special circumstance that you believe justifies a valet parking space assignment for you, please submit a request to the Associate Director to review for special consideration.
-All situations and special needs will be considered with great care and diligence.
-There is more information about this in the clinic manual.
+If you have a special circumstance requiring a parking accommodation, please submit a request for parking accommodations to the Student Affairs office through law-disability@law.tamu.edu.
+All medical or physical related accommodations requiring a parking spot at the building will be considered with great care and diligence on a case-by-case basis.